YanLuoCityU/yanluo/content/authors/admin/_index.md

     url: https://www.cityu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include data mining and machine learning in the epidemiology of aging.
+bio: My research interests include machine learning and social determinants of aging.

 # Interests to show in About widget
 interests: